galakhov/tg-channelposts-aggregator/server/README.md

 To hold the MongoDB and ElasticSearch DBs in sync in real-time, the _monstache_'s GO daemon should be either:

-1. auto-started from its separate docker container and be pre-configured in the (global) [docker-compose.yml file](https://github.com/rwynn/monstache/blob/master/docker/test/docker-compose.test.yml) (e.g. with the "restart: always" or "restart:unless-stopped" option) OR
+1. auto-started from its separate docker container and be pre-configured in the (global) [docker-compose.yml file](https://github.com/rwynn/monstache/blob/master/docker/test/docker-compose.test.yml) (this installation procedure allows to use such helpful docker features like monitoring of a process' health and auto-restart in case of errors, e.g. with the "restart: always" or `restart_policy: condition: on-failure`) OR
 2. installed globally considering its dependencies and then run as a persistent (daemonized) process.

 ### 1. Docker Installation